Battle of Lugdunum: Revolt and preliminary moves

 In 196, after being hailed as emperor by his troops, Clodius Albinus took 40,000 men in three legions from Britannia to Gaul.
 After gathering up additional forces, he set up headquarters at Lugdunum.
 He was joined there by Lucius Novius Rufus, the governor of Hispania Tarraconensis, and by the Legio VII Gemina under his command.
 But Severus had the powerful Danubian and German legions on his side.
 To try to minimise this advantage and possibly win their support, Albinus struck first against the German forces under Virius Lupus, governor of Germania Inferior.
 Albinus defeated them, but not decisively enough to challenge their allegiance to Severus.
 Albinus then considered invading Italy, but Severus had prepared for this by reinforcing the garrisons of the Alpine passes.
 Not wishing to risk the losses or the delay that forcing the passes would cause, Albinus was deterred.

 In the winter of 196–197, Severus gathered his forces along the Danube and marched into Gaul, where, much to his surprise, he found that Albinus' forces were about as strong as his own.
 The two armies first clashed at Tinurtium (Tournus), where Severus had the better day but was unable to obtain the decisive victory he needed.

-The battle
+Battle

 Albinus's army fell back to Lugdunum; Severus followed, and on 19 February 197, the massive and ultimately decisive battle finally commenced.
 The exact details are as vague as the exact numbers involved.
 However, we do know both sides were roughly evenly matched and it was therefore a bloody and drawn-out affair lasting over two days (it was rare for battles of this time to last longer than a few hours).
 The tide shifted many times during the course of the battle, with the outcome hanging in the balance.

 It seems Severus had the edge in cavalry, which swung the battle in his favour for the final time.
-Exhausted and bloodied, Albinus's army was crushed.
+Exhausted and bloodied, Albinus' army was crushed.